 - Essential human qualities such as ethical values and respectful behaviours are crucial to successful and happy living.

-The Arts and Physical Education are an important part of our school program.
-Physical Education focuses on fitness, sport and outbound education with an emphasis on developing self discipline and setting personal challenges.
-The Arts program focuses on visual (fine arts & craft) and performing arts (theatre, dance & music) with an emphasis on creative & aesthetic expression.
+The Arts and Physical Education are an important part of the Middle Years program.
+Physical Education focuses on fitness, sport and outbound learning with an emphasis on developing self awareness, mental discipline and setting personal challenges.
+The Arts focuses on visual (fine arts & craft) and performing arts (theatre, dance & music) with an emphasis on creative & aesthetic expression.

 Throughout the year our teachers assess student progress and attainment in all curricular areas through a Formative Self Assessment approach.
 Assessment strategies include teacher observations, discussion with students about their learning goals, outcomes and progress, class work and project outputs feed into this process continuously.
 Throughout the learning journey, emphasis is on self assessment by students, to encourage and inculcate ownership for their own learning.